theonealgo/underdogs-bet/replit.md

 # jackpotpicks.bet - Multi-Sport Prediction System

 ## Overview
-jackpotpicks.bet is a comprehensive multi-sport game prediction platform (NFL, NBA, NHL, MLB, NCAA Football) that uses machine learning to predict game winners and totals (over/under).
-It features a dual-source data collection strategy (API for playoffs, Excel for regular season), automated data pipelines, backtesting capabilities, and a Flask web application for visualization and interaction.
-The platform aims to provide accurate game predictions and insights across various sports.
+jackpotpicks.bet is a multi-sport game prediction platform for NFL, NBA, NHL, MLB, and NCAA Football.
+It utilizes machine learning to forecast game winners and totals (over/under), employing a dual-source data collection strategy (API for playoffs, Excel for regular season), automated data pipelines, and backtesting capabilities.
+The platform aims to provide accurate predictions and insights via a Flask web application.
+The business vision is to deliver a cutting-edge prediction system with high market potential in sports analytics, striving for professional-level accuracy.

 ## User Preferences
 Preferred communication style: Simple, everyday language.